LGBTQ+ Pride Handmade JewelryLocation: Patras, Peloponesse, GR, Greece

-Handmade LGBT Pride Bracelet with semi-precious stones in the colours of Pride Flag!
-We also make it for Lesbian, Bisexual, Transexual, Agender, Pansexual, Asexual, Genderfluid, Genderqueer etc with their flags colors!
+Handmade LGBT Pride Bracelet with semi-precious stones in the colours of Pride Flag, Lesbian, Bisexual, Transexual, Agender, Pansexual, Asexual, Genderfluid, Genderqueer etc

 with imagination!
 We create gorgeous jewelry and embrace uniqueness!